. Hydration Hacks for Diabetes: Refreshing and Blood Sugar-Friendly Sugar Free Drinks

 How Much Water Do I Need?

-While the classic “eight glasses a day” rule is a typical starting point that you may have heard, your ideal water intake is actually individualized based off of several factors like your weight, activity level, and even the climate you’re in.
+While the classic “eight glasses a day” rule is a typical starting point that you may have heard, your ideal water intake is actually individualized based on several factors like your weight, activity level, and even the climate you’re in.

 Does Water Lower Blood Sugar?

-When you’re dehydrated, your blood volume decreases, making the concentration of glucose in your blood appear higher.
-Drinking water helps prevent this, maintaining a healthy blood volume and diluting the concentration of glucose.
+When you’re dehydrated, your blood volume decreases, making the glucose concentration in your blood appear higher.
+Drinking water helps prevent this, maintaining a healthy blood volume and diluting glucose concentration.

 So, while water isn’t exactly a magic bullet for lowering blood sugar, its crucial role in hydration and kidney function makes it an important part of managing blood sugar levels, especially for individuals with diabetes.

-Even for those who love water, it can still get boring from time to time.
+Even water lovers can probably admit that plain old water gets a little boring from time to time.
 Below are some other beverage options that have very little, if any, impact on blood sugar.

-• Flavored sparkling water (unsweetened): Many flavor varieties are available including fruit, floral, and herbal flavors (e.g. LaCroix, Topo Chico, Bubly)
+• Flavored sparkling water (unsweetened): Many flavor varieties are available, including fruit, floral, and herbal flavors (e.g. LaCroix, Topo Chico, Bubly, or my personal favorite, Spindrift)

 • Flavored still water (unsweetened): If bubbles aren’t your thing, you may enjoy a flavored water like Hint Water